i3D-net/ONE-GameHosting-SDK/tools/windows/readme.md

 `tools\windows\build_debug_lib_mtdll.bat` Builds the SDK as a static library with dynamic linking of the MSVC runtime in debug mode.

+## Clean Script

+`tools\windows\clean.bat` Cleans the build folder.
+Recommended before running a different build script.

 ## Test Scripts

-There are several option for running compiled tests.
+Several tests-cases and test-collections are available after a successful build of the SDK as a **static** library.
 Test scripts are provided for the three most common used collections of tests.

 - short test
     `tools\windows\test_release_short.bat` or `tools\windows\test_debug_short.bat`